 Downsides of Investing in Real Estate

 Now let’s look at some of the main downsides of investing in real estate.

 Real estate is arguably one of the most illiquid asset classes on the investment scene.
 For those unaware, this means that the asset is not easily converted into cash.
 After all, if you own a property and wish to sell it, the process can take many, many months.

-Not only do you need to find a suitable buyer that is willing to pay the price you wish to sell at but you also need to factor in the cumbersome processes involved in completing the handover.
+Not only do you need to find a suitable buyer who is willing to pay the price you wish to sell at, but you also need to factor in the cumbersome processes involved in completing the handover.

 With that said, investing in real estate through a REIT alleviates this downside.
 This is because REITs are usually traded on public exchanges like stocks, meaning that you can cash out at any time during standard market hours.